drewsilcock/drewsilcock.github.io/_posts/2014-07-15-coding-cheatsheet.md

 ---
 layout: post
-title: Personal cheatsheet
+title: Coding cheatsheet
-permalink: personal-cheatsheet
+permalink: coding-cheatsheet
 comments: True
+redirect_from: /personal-cheatsheet
 ---

-Herein lies my personal cheatsheet for all things I find useful and wish not to forget.
+Herein lies my personal coding cheatsheet for all things I find useful and wish not to forget.
 It features golden nuggets concerning git, vim, python and perl.

 <!--more-->